 Chateau Lafite Rothschild

 When Lafite Rothschild 2019 was first offered en primeur in June 2020, it surprised the market with aggressive pricing.
-The release came in at around €475 per bottle ex-Bordeaux — roughly 20–25% lower than the 2018 vintage at launch.
-For collectors and investors, this was a signal that Lafite wanted to stimulate demand in a post-COVID, uncertain market.
+The release came in at around €475 per bottle ex-Bordeaux, roughly 20 to 25% lower than the 2018 vintage at launch.
+For collectors and investors, that was a clear signal that Lafite wanted to stimulate demand in a post-COVID, uncertain market.

-Fast forward to early 2025, and the numbers tell the story:
+Fast forward to early 2026, and the numbers tell the story.

 • Average market price: ~€750–€800 per bottle in bond.